Skip to main content

 • Keep outgoing (pending) connection requests under 500 (700 is hard cap) by withdrawing unaccepted requests.

 • Personal notes don't increase limits.
-Free accounts are limited to ~10 noted invites monthly.
+Free accounts are limited to ~10 noted invites monthly, while any paid plan removes this restriction.

 • Monitor acceptance rates – higher acceptance rates may increase your limits.